 Using a handheld immersion blender, whizz the soup while on low heat.

-Keep mixing until you get a smooth constancy.
+Keep mixing until you get a smooth consistency.

 Once you like the constancy, transfer to a bowl, garnish and serve immediately.

-You can top with some coriander, a few peas or toasted pine nuts.
-I love to add a couple of lime wedges, to squeeze the lime juice into the soup – delicious when combined with the other Thai flavours.
+You can top with some coriander, a few peas, or toasted pine nuts.
+I love to add a couple of lime wedges, to squeeze the lime juice into the soup – delicious when combined with the other Thai flavors.

 Serve with toast or crackers for extra crunch and enjoy your delicious soup.